terraform-repo-template/tf-template/doc/principles.md

 The aims are:

-- not impacting resources in other environments;
+- change in code in one environment does not impact other environments;

 - able to always keep code in sync with target environment